Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Related Work

-CS, introduced as a mitigation strategy by \citet{benesch2016counterspeech}, has not yet been extensively explored from a detection standpoint.
-Among the studies, \citet{poudhar-etal-2024-strategy} find that a one-shot prompted LLM achieves promising accuracy in classifying manually labeled CS strategies. \citet{Mathew2018} analyze HS/CS tweet pairs, using a boosting algorithm with TF-IDF and lexical features, which achieves 0.77 F1. \citet{mathew2019thou} also analyze CS and neutral comments on YouTube, finding that TF-IDF vectors combined with logistic regression achieve 0.73 F1. \citet{Ziems2020} analyze tweets during the COVID-19 crisis, achieving 0.49 F1 for CS. \citet{garland-etal-2020-countering} apply an ensemble learning algorithm to classify HS and CS tweets, achieving F1 scores between 0.76 and 0.97.
-A key gap in the literature is the lack of standardized evaluation methods for assessing CS.
-Several studies propose evaluation criteria, but no unified framework emerged. \citet{zheng-etal-2023-makes} assess CS effectiveness through human judgments, focusing on comfort for targets and bystander empathy. \citet{chung-etal-2021-towards} and \citet{zhu-bhat-2021-generate} similarly rely on human ratings based on qualities such as informativeness, coherence, and stance. \citet{ashida-komachi-2022-towards} evaluate CS suitability using offensiveness and stance, while \citet{jones-etal-2024-multi} propose an LLM-based evaluation framework, grounded in NGO guidelines, which shows strong alignment with human judgments. \citet{yu2024hate} introduce a conversation-level incivility metric, arguing that CS should be judged by its downstream impact on discourse.
-We advance beyond previous studies by introducing a human-annotated resource that captures fine-grained dimensions of structural and rhetorical message quality, and by developing classification methods that leverage this framework.
+Concerning counter-speech classification, \cite{poudhar-etal-2024-strategy} find that a one-shot prompted LLM achieves promising accuracy in classifying manually labeled CS strategies. \cite{Mathew2018} analyze HS/CS tweet pairs, using a boosting algorithm with TF-IDF and lexical features, which achieves 0.77 F1. \cite{mathew2019thou} also analyze CS and neutral comments on YouTube, finding that TF-IDF vectors combined with logistic regression achieve 0.73 F1. \cite{Wright2017} conducts a qualitative analysis of counter-speech examples, while \cite{Ziems2020} analyze tweets during the COVID-19 crisis, achieving an F1 score of 0.49 for CS.

+A key gap in the literature is the lack of standardized evaluation methods for assessing human- or machine-generated counter-speech.
+Several studies propose evaluation criteria, but no unified framework emerged. \cite{zheng-etal-2023-makes} assess CS effectiveness through human judgments, focusing on comfort for targets and bystander empathy. \cite{chung-etal-2021-towards} and \cite{zhu-bhat-2021-generate} similarly rely on human ratings based on qualities such as informativeness, coherence, and stance. \cite{ashida-komachi-2022-towards} evaluate CS suitability using offensiveness and stance, while \cite{jones-etal-2024-multi} propose an LLM-based evaluation framework, grounded in NGO guidelines, which shows strong alignment with human judgments. \cite{yu2024hate} introduce a conversation-level incivility metric, arguing that CS should be judged by its downstream impact on discourse.
+Finally, \cite{song-etal-2025-assessing} focus on evaluating the human-likeness of AI-generated counter-speech.

+While prior work shows growing interest in CS evaluation, we advance beyond previous studies by introducing a human-annotated resource based on our framework that captures fine-grained dimensions of structural coherence, content strength, rhetorical impact, and linguistic strategies, to assess its effectiveness.
+We also develop classification methods that leverage this framework.